 - <N 37°52'26.4" W 122°15'30.1">

 The wooden beams overhead offer access to the roof of the small, outdoor cafe with the chessboards.
-The cement walls around the electrical box looks over Memorial Glade and Hearst Mining Circle.
+The cement walls around the electrical box form a nest that looks over Memorial Glade and Hearst Mining Circle.
 This is one of the nicest spots on campus to sit at night.

 - <N 37°52'11.2" W 122°15'25.7">